Varsha-vk-05/Cup_Cake/README.md

 ## 🚀 Getting Started

 1. Clone the repository
-2.Open the project in Android Studio
+2. Open the project in Android Studio
-3.Run the app on an emulator or physical device
+3. Run the app on an emulator or physical device

 ---